On the initial value problem for semiclassical gravity without and with quantum state collapses: Introduction

 Aside from this motivation, an understanding of the initial value problem for semiclassical gravity will be crucial for our second purpose since we expect that an abrupt change in the quantum state on a Cauchy surface will necessarily (in view of the need to keep satisfying the constraint equations) be accompanied by a corresponding abrupt change, or `jump', in the Cauchy data for the classical gravitational field at that surface.
 Indeed, an important aspect of the question of whether semiclassical gravity can be made consistent with an abrupt change of quantum state on a Cauchy surface is the question whether a precise rule can be formulated for how that jump in the Cauchy data for the classical gravitational field at that surface is determined by the change in the quantum state and we shall take some steps towards answering the question of what such a rule could be.

-Let us mention here that to aid our discussion of both the initial value problem and of this \textit{what jumps} question we shall find it useful to discuss two simpler semiclassical theories in Minkowski space.
+To aid our discussion of both the initial value problem and of this \textit{what jumps} question we shall find it useful to discuss two simpler semiclassical theories in Minkowski space.
 The first is the \textit{semiclassical scalar Yukawa model}, which has been studied previously in \cite{Juarez-Aubry:2019jon},

-for a classical `$\chi$' field interacting with a, say Hermitian, quantum $\phi$ field.
+for a classical field, $\chi$, interacting with a, say Hermitian, quantum field, $\phi$.
 Here, $\omega(\phi^2)$ denotes the expectation value in some quantum state, $\omega$, of the square of the quantum $\phi$ field (which will need suitably renormalizing -- see Section \ref{Sect:SSC}). $\lambda$ is a coupling constant and $\mu$ another constant needed for the model to be renormalizable in a suitable sense.\footnote{In \cite{Juarez-Aubry:2019jon} the $\mu$ constant has been included in the renormalisation ambiguities of $\omega(\phi^2)$.} (Again, see Section \ref{Sect:SSC}.)